mohammedahmed3/ubccsss.org/content/services/tutor.md

 # Tutor data can be found in /data/tutor.yaml
 ---

-The CSSS has found a number of tutors interested in providing extra help for students taking Computer Science courses.
+The CSSS has found a number of tutors interested to provide extra help for students taking Computer Science courses.
 The tutors are not background-checked, hence they are not affiliated with or endorsed by the CSSS.